click2install/moondex/README.md

  moondex-cli masternode status
 ```

+&nbsp;

-## Removing a masternode and user account
+## 7. Removing a masternode and user account
 If something goes wrong with your installation or you want to remove a masternode, you can do so with the following command.
 ```
  userdel -r <username>